sayeesx/lune/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the Proprietary License.
-You are free to use, modify, and distribute it with proper attribution.

 Developer